dylan-lang/dylan-tool/README.md

     `dylan-tool update` at any time from anywhere inside the workspace directory.
 It will only write to the registry and download/install packages that haven't already been downloaded or installed.

+    **Note:** `dylan-tool update` does not currently update packages that are at version "head".
+If you want the latest head version you must either use `git pull` or delete the package directory and run `dylan-tool update` again.

 1. Build and run your code (still in the ws.strings directory):